Will Demos Dump Harris?

 As for Harris, things are worse — much worse.
 As you recall, before dropping out in the Demo primaries last year, she was at the bottom of the pack — and still asserting correctly that Biden was a racist.
 Now as VP, she has earned a record-low approval of just 28%.
 Yes, Harris checked off the race, gender, and generation boxes for the Biden ticket in 2020, and a lot of the Democrat support for the non compos mentis Biden ticket was because of confidence in Harris.
 But she has become increasingly toxic to the Biden administration.

 Arguably, Biden’s failures are a drag on Harris, and he had a hand in sinking her further by decreeing she was his “border czar” for what is, in effect, Biden’s open-border policy.
-Biden is now responsible for a flood of more than two million illegal immigrants, who will be competing for blue-collar labor jobs, thus lowering wages for American workers.
+Biden is now responsible for a flood of more than 1.5 million illegal immigrants, who will be competing for blue-collar labor jobs, thus lowering wages for American workers.